-Today we head out to visit the Cu Chi Tunnels, the remarkable underground tunnel network where Vietcong guerrillas hid out during the Vietnam War.
-You’ll see secret trapdoors, underground kitchens, living areas and meeting rooms, while you can also view excavated areas if you prefer to remain above ground.
-We return to the city for lunch at a restaurant and then take a tour, visiting landmarks such as the elegant 19th century Central Post Office and Reunification Hall, formerly known as the Presidential Palace.
-This was where the Vietnam War came to an end in 1975, when a North Vietnamese tank crashed through its gates.
+Today we head out to visit the Cu Chi Tunnels, the remarkable underground tunnel network where Vietcong guerrillas hid during the Vietnam War.
+You’ll see secret trapdoors, underground kitchens, living areas and meeting rooms.
+We return to the city for a tour, visiting landmarks such as Reunification Palace, Reunification Hall, the elegant 19th century Central Post Office, and the opera house.

 This morning we embark on an excursion to the Mekong Delta region, often referred to as ‘the rice bowl of Vietnam’.
-In Tien Giang, we will board our boat for a scenic river cruise, stopping to visit a small handicraft factory on Turtle Island and to visit a tropical fruit orchard.
-Later we will take a tuk tuk ride along country roads, enjoy a taste of the locally produced honey, and explore the Xep Canal by boat.
-After lunch we pay a visit to the Vinh Trang Pagoda, surrounded by beautiful gardens, in My Tho, before returning to Ho Chi Minh City.
+In Tien Giang, we will board our boat for a scenic river cruise, stopping to visit a small handicraft factory on Turtle Island.
+Later we’ll take a tuk tuk ride along country roads, enjoy locally produced honey, and explore the Xep Canal by boat.
+We’ll also pay a visit to the Vinh Trang Pagoda in My Tho.

 Ho Chi Minh City - Siem Reap

-We head to Ho Chi Minh City Airport for our flight to Siem Reap and on arrival transfer to our hotel for the next three nights, the Angkor Palace Resort & Spa (4T+).
+We head to Ho Chi Minh City Airport for our flight to Siem Reap and on arrival transfer to our hotel.

-More than a million tourists a year visit Angkor Wat, the largest religious complex in the world and Cambodia’s most cherished symbol - it even features on the national flag.
-We begin our visit to the vast Angkor Archaeological Park today at the ancient city of Angkor Thom, the last capital of the Khmer Empire under the 12th century reign of Jayavarman VII.
-At the centre of the city stands the impressive Bayon Temple, adorned with carvings of enigmatic human faces.
-After lunch in a local restaurant, we continue our tour to the Ta Prohm temple, whose ruins are wrapped in the sinuous, snake-like roots of strangler figs and silk cotton trees.
-We then see Angkor Wat itself.
-Built in phases between the 9th and 13th century as a Hindu, and later a Buddhist, shrine, this remarkable site is famous worldwide for its exquisite bas reliefs, including over 3,000 images of apsaras - celestial nymphs or muses - as well as dynamic battle scenes, and depictions of Hindu myths.
+Angkor Wat is the largest religious complex in the world and Cambodia’s most cherished symbol.
+We begin our visit at the ancient city of Angkor Thom.
+At the centre of the city stands the impressive Bayon Temple, adorned with enigmatic carvings.
+After lunch we continue to the Ta Prohm temple, whose ruins are wrapped in the sinuous, snake-like roots of strangler figs and silk cotton trees.
+We then see Angkor Wat itself, a remarkable site famous worldwide for its exquisite bas reliefs, including over 3,000 images of apsaras - celestial nymphs or muses - as well as dynamic battle scenes, and depictions of Hindu myths.
 We’ll view sunset from the top of Pre Rup Temple.

-This morning, we will enjoy a boat trip on Tonlé Sap Lake, the largest freshwater lake in Southeast Asia, stopping to visit the village of Kampong Phluck, with its traditional stilt houses (if water levels during the February to July dry season do not allow us to visit Kampong Phluk, we will visit Chong Kneas floating village instead).
+This morning, we will enjoy a boat trip on Tonlé Sap Lake, stopping to visit a floating village.
 On our way back we will call in at Les Artisans d’Angkor, where we can learn about traditional local crafts such as woodcarving, lacquering and silk painting.

-This morning is free for you to relax or to explore independently.
-We check out and drive through the countryside to visit the Angkor Silk Farm, where you can observe the entire process of silk production, from the growing and harvesting of the silk worms’ food, mulberry leaves, to the spinning and dying of the silk and the creation of beautiful textiles on wooden hand looms.
+This morning is free before a drive through the countryside to the Angkor Silk Farm, where you can observe the entire process of silk production, from growing and harvesting the silk worms’ food, to the spinning and dying of the silk and the creation of beautiful textiles on wooden hand looms.
 We then transfer to the airport for your overnight return flight to the UK.